 NLIHC is accepting applications for internship positions for the winter/spring 2019 semester.
 Interns are highly valued and fully integrated into our staff work.
 We seek students passionate about social justice issues with excellent writing and interpersonal skills.

 - Field Intern.
 Assists the NLIHC Field team in creating email campaigns focused on important federal policies, writing blogs, managing our database of membership records, mobilizing the field for the legislative efforts, and reaching out to new and existing members.

-Winter/Spring interns are expected to work 25 hours a week beginning in January and finishing up in May.
+Interns are expected to work 25 hours a week beginning in January and finishing up in May.
 A modest stipend is provided.
 A cover letter, resume, and writing sample are required for consideration.
-In your cover letter, please specify the position(s) for which you applying and that you are interested in the Winter/Spring internship.
+In your cover letter, please specify the position(s) for which you applying and that you are interested in the winter/spring 2019 semester.

 Interested students should send their materials to: Paul Kealey, Chief Operating Officer, National Low Income Housing Coalition, 1000 Vermont Avenue, NW, Washington, DC 20005 via email to: email@example.com